 Though there has been a massive reduction in the city’s traffic deaths since the all-time high of 701 in 1990, harmful accidents can never be completely eliminated.
 When a serious crash occurs, victims and their families are best served by hiring a lawyer with a strong track record litigating personal injury and wrongful death cases.

-The attorneys of Barasch & McGarry represent New Yorkers who have been hurt in vehicle accidents, including pedestrians and mass transit passengers.
+The attorneys of Barasch McGarry Salzman & Penson represent New Yorkers who have been hurt in vehicle accidents, including pedestrians and mass transit passengers.
 To schedule a free consultation with an experienced personal injury lawyer, call us at 888.746.8212 or contact us online.